Candaba Viaduct: History

-In 1974, the extension of the expressway of 50 km began construction, and in 1977, the viaduct was constructed, which was initially a single bridge.
-The project was constructed as a component project of the International Bank for Reconstruction and Development under the direction of the Ministry of Public Highways, and through Presidential Decree No. 1113, President Ferdinand Marcos granted CDCP the franchise to maintain and operate the expressway, including the Candaba Viaduct.
-The second bridge became accessible to motorists in 1978.
+In 1974, construction began on the 50 km Manila North Expressway Extension.
+The Candaba Viaduct was constructed in 1977 as part of the project and initially consisted of a single bridge.
+The project was financed by the International Bank for Reconstruction and Development and constructed under the direction of the Ministry of Public Highways.
+Through Presidential Decree No. 1113, President Ferdinand Marcos granted the Construction Development Corporation of the Philippines (CDCP) a franchise to maintain and operate the expressway, including the Candaba Viaduct.
+The second bridge opened to motorists in 1978.

-The operations and maintenance of the whole of NLEX, including Candaba Viaduct, were transferred to NLEX Corporation on February 10, 2005.
+The operations and maintenance of the NLEX, including the Candaba Viaduct, were transferred to NLEX Corporation on February 10, 2005.

-From 2016 to 2017, the Candaba Viaduct was expanded and added a third lane on both sides of the bridge.
-First Balfour undertaken the construction of emergency lay-by bays and a 320-linear-meter median crossover.
+From 2016 to 2017, the Candaba Viaduct was expanded, adding a third lane in each direction.
+First Balfour undertook the construction of emergency lay-by bays and a 320 m median crossover.

-In February 2023, Leighton Asia was given the P7.89-billion construction contract for the third bridge, and in April of the same year, the 5.3-kilometer (3.3 mi) Third Candaba Viaduct was started to be built between the viaduct's northbound and southbound lanes.
-It is built to unload some of the weight passing through the existing bridges.
-It intersects the Apalit Bypass Road and was expected to be completed by 2024.
-2x3 lanes without shoulders is being constructed, from 3 lanes without shoulder to 3 lanes with inner and outer shoulders in each direction which increases speed from 60 to 80 kms. per hour, using green and sustainable engineering practices.
-It will have piers at every 20 meters each supported by 2 columns and 2 bored piles that will strengthen the structure.
+In February 2023, Leighton Asia was awarded the construction contract for a third viaduct.
+Construction of the 5.3 km Third Candaba Viaduct began in April 2023.
+The new viaduct was located between the existing northbound and southbound bridges and was intended to carry part of the traffic load from the existing bridges.
+It also included an intersection with the Apalit Bypass Road and was initially expected to be completed in 2024.

-As of February 2024, the construction of the Third Candaba Viaduct is 50% complete.
-Jose Luigi L. Bautista signed a loan agreement with the Bank of the Philippine Islands (BPI) for funding to ensure its completion in November 2024.
-The NLEX Corporation on February 26, 2024, said that the successful first girder installation marked the transition from heavy groundwork construction to road-level work.
-The project reached the halfway mark a significant milestone.
+By February 2024, construction of the Third Candaba Viaduct was 50% complete.
+The project reached this milestone following the installation of its first girder, marking the transition from heavy groundwork construction to road-level work.
+The president and general manager of NLEX Corporation, Jose Luigi L. Bautista, also signed a loan agreement with the Bank of the Philippine Islands (BPI) to fund the project's completion.

-The project was opened in segments, with the Pulilan Zone 1 being opened in August 2024, Apalit Zone 2 in October, and Apalit Zone 3 in December.
-Hereafter, President Bongbong Marcos, with Manny Pangilinan and Speaker Martin Romualdez led the inauguration and opening of the Third Candaba Viaduct at BigBen Farm, North Polo Club' Barn Events, Barangay Tabon, Pulilan.
-Later, the southbound bridge was temporarily closed when vehicles passed through the third viaduct.
+The Third Candaba Viaduct opened to traffic in segments in 2024, with Pulilan Zone 1 opening in August, Apalit Zone 2 in October, and Apalit Zone 3 in December.
+On December 10, President Bongbong Marcos, together with Manny Pangilinan and Speaker Martin Romualdez, led the inauguration and opening ceremony of the Third Candaba Viaduct at BigBen Farm, North Polo Club's Barn Events in Tabon, Pulilan.
+Following the opening, the existing southbound bridge was temporarily closed as traffic was transferred to the new viaduct.